Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 The Swiss rail network is operated by SBB.
 SBB train ticket prices are based on travel and not on the type of trains.
 You will find available return tickets (standard price, one way or round trip), Multiple journey tickets (for six individual trips on a pre-determined itinerary) and the City-Ticket (including a one-day transportation pass from the city of departure or arrival).

-ICE and Intercity classes from Marburg (Lahn) to Grindelwald
+What ICE and Intercity classes are there from Marburg (Lahn) to Grindelwald?

 Compare the different travel classes offered by ICE and Intercity when travelling from Marburg (Lahn) to Grindelwald.